To decrease unhealthy reactions, increase healthy reminders

 Suppose we have some unhealthy habit such as impulsive overeating.
 Once some behavior becomes ingrained as a habit, we often react without thinking.
 If some food, even junk food, appears in front of us, we just grab and gulp it.

 How can we regulate such unhealthy reactions?
 One way is by using our intelligence to create healthy reminders.
 Pertinently, the Bhagavad-gita (03.43) urges us to use our intelligence to discipline our default desires.

 Given that our intelligence won’t function fast enough once we encounter a tempting stimulus, what can we do?
 Use our intelligence before any encounter with sensory stimuli.
 How?
 By intelligently creating timely, thought-provoking reminders for ourselves.
-Such reminders can be quotes or insights that succinctly state points which trigger, inspire or empower us to evaluate our impulses.
+Such reminders can be quotes or insights that succinctly state points that inspire or empower us to evaluate our impulses.
 Those points could center on: what our deepest aspirations are, how we are different from our unhealthy reactions, and how giving in to those reactions deviates and degrades us.